 The Center for Material Culture Studies is pleased to offer support on a competitive basis for eligible University of Delaware graduate students presenting original material culture research at a conference or other appropriate public venue.
 Funds may be used to help offset expenses of conference or symposium registration at graduate student rates.
-Funds may not be used for travel in 2020-2021 or to pay organizational membership fees.
+Funds may not be used to pay organizational membership fees.

-Up to $200 per awardee is available through the National Endowment for the Humanities Challenge Grant.
+Up to $500 per awardee is available through the National Endowment for the Humanities Challenge Grant.
+A total of four awards will be made in 2021-22.
 Preference shall be given to students who are advanced in their studies.
 Awardees agree to submit a one-paragraph report (250 words) within one month of completing their presentation and no later than the end of the academic year in which the grant funds were disbursed.